2023 Donations

 February – Philippines

-A donation of 6 shipping totes of miscellaneous medical and surgical supplies was made to Mercy House of the Philippines with the help of Brianna Lareau, who has volunteered for several years with this organization, which provides medical outreach to children living on the streets of Manila.
+A donation of 6 shipping totes of miscellaneous medical and surgical supplies was made to Mercy House of the Philippines with the help of Brianna Lareau, and EMT who has volunteered for several years with this organization that provides medical outreach to children living on the streets of Manila.

 March – Turkey